2. The Element of Wind

 Sam’s mouth hung open as the woman slowly drifted towards him.
 “There you are,” she said in a whisper that seemed to be meant only for him.
 It felt like she was beside him, tickling his ears with her breath.
 “You need to come with me.”
 She held out a hand towards him, her eyes beckoning him to take it.

-If this was a video game, this would level.
+If this was a video game, this would be the opening level.
 Here was a woman who could somehow float in the air offering him his call to adventure.
 If he had a controller in his hand, Sam would have immediately hit the button to make his character leap out the window towards the next act.
 Real life was no game, however, and he hesitated.

 And then he was moving forward, but not by his will.
 He could feel wind pick up around him, surging underneath him and lifting him from the ground, pushing against his back and carrying him out the window.
 He cried out in surprise and fear and grabbed the edges of the windowsill in a death grip and tried to pull himself back inside.